Start a Corporation in Rhode Island

 - A copy of the Rhode Island corporation’s Articles of Incorporation

-The Rhode Island corporate net income tax rate is a flat 7%.
+Rhode Island corporations are required to pay a corporate net income tax.
+The rate is a flat 7%.
 There’s a minimum tax of $400.
-S corporations pay the $400 minimum as well.
-Actually, pretty much every entity will pay at least $400.
-Rhode Island tax laws require LLCs, LPs and LLPs to pay an annual fee “equal to the minimum business corporation tax.”
+S Corporations pay the $400 minimum as well.
+Actually, almost every entity will pay at least $400—Rhode Island tax laws require LLCs, LPs, and LLPs to pay an annual fee “equal to the minimum business corporation tax.”

-Rhode Island’s sales tax is also a flat 7% with no additional local sales taxes.
+The Rhode Island sales tax is also a flat %7 with no additional local sales taxes.
 This means customers will pay the same sales tax rate at the counter from Westerly to Woonsocket.

 Do corporations have to register with the Rhode Island Division of Taxation?